RackHD/docs/docs/rackhd/configuration.rst

     * - httpApiDocsDirectory
       - Fully-qualified directory containing the API docs.
     * - httpEndpoints
       - Collection of http/https endpoints.
-See details in `Setting up HTTP/HTTPS endpoint`_
+See details in :ref:`http-endpoint-config-ref-label`
     * - httpFileServiceRoot
       - Directory path for for storing uploaded files on disk.
     * - httpFileServiceType